TomCarlson-NTAC/NIEM-Metamodel/Metamodel Primer Outline.md

 ## Background: How We Got Here

 Start with the NIEM story.
 Messages, XML Schema, but what if you don't want XML Schema.
 Do it in other formalisms.
 N-squared diagram.
 Intermediate format.

+NIEM began as a framework for building and defining messages to facilitate exchanges of information.
+Part of that framework was a defined process.
+Part of the framework was a model that formed a base on which exchanges were defined.
+That base would be both carved down _and_ extended to meet the needs of each exchange.

+That base existed as a set of XML Schema documents.

+As other means of exchanging information became popular, notably JSON, the community needs expanded to using NIEM with exchange mechanisms other than XML Schema.

 N-squared for exchanges => standardized and centralized